 Additionally, the Biden administration can minimize greenwashed, false solutions to the plastic pollution crisis by rejecting funding for projects that ultimately worsen the scope and scale of environmental injustices.
 Some of these false solutions heavily marketed by the petrochemical industry include: chemical recycling, waste-to-fuel, waste-to-energy, incineration, gasification, pyrolysis, and plasma arc.

 Plastic production and refining facilities are often sited near fossil fuel infrastructure.
 In the United States, these clusters marginalize low-income and racial and ethnic minority communities in the Gulf Coast, Appalachia, and the Ohio River Valley (to name a few).

 Fenceline communities are most directly impacted by the air, land, and water pollution released throughout the production of plastics.
-Residents of these communities are also more likely to be employed by these firms and their local economies tend to be more reliant on the revenues generated by their massive operations.
 The #PlasticFreePresident campaign demands that executive agencies conduct their responsibilities transparently and facilitate spaces for historically excluded individuals living in fenceline communities to contribute meaningfully in petrochemical permitting decisions.

 In order to advance a transition away from the petrochemical and fossil fuel industries, executive actions will be critical.
 The President can direct federal agencies to collect more data on environmental quality and the health of affected communities, develop mechanisms to increase investment in their local economies, and call for investigations on violations of their rights to sovereignty, dignity, and quality of life.